-Overall the recent monitoring results show a reduction in biodiversity values across the site with regards to floristic diversity, coverage and quality when compared to the vegetation community benchmarks (DECC 2008), baseline survey and 2017 results.
-Prolonged periods of dryness have inhibited the growth of many plant species and a number of species were not able to be identified.
+Overall the recent monitoring results show a reduction in biodiversity values across the site with regards to floristic diversity, coverage and quality when compared to the vegetation community benchmarks (DECC 2008), baseline survey and year 1 and Year 2 results.
+This decline is likely a result of prolonged periods of dryness which have inhibited the growth of many plant species and made the identification of a number of species impossible.
 It is likely that seed stock lay dormant within the ground.
 Adequate rainfall would further increase the species diversity at the site.
 The management actions outlined in Table 4.1 will further assist the natural regeneration of the site over the next 12 months, an overview of these is provided below.

-Stock proof fencing around the offset site has only relatively recently been installed and as such is in near new condition.
+Stock proof fencing around the offset site is in good condition, though there are several places where sheep have dug under the fence to access the site and management actions have been suggested to remedy this.
 It is likely that with the fencing in place the biodiversity values of the site will continue to improve through the exclusion of feral goats and any livestock, allowing further opportunities for natural regeneration to occur once normal rainfall conditions return.

 Fauna habitats across the site are somewhat diverse and include; bare ground, chenopods, rocky patches, tussock grasses and some taller shrubs.
-These habitats have been maintained, with the exception of the groundcover habitat.
+These habitats have been maintained, except for the groundcover habitat.
 Tussock grass habitats may improve with the installation of fencing and consequent exclusion of grazing from feral goats.
 Any return to near average or greater rainfall is also likely to improve the regeneration of groundcover vegetation.
 With the fences now in place no further feral pest management is recommended until after a re-evaluation of vegetation condition and fauna habitats following a return to normal rainfall conditions.

 Weed infestations across the site are generally low and can be maintained by spot treatment as outlined in the management actions.
-Weeds of particular concern include the state and regional priority weeds (LLS 2017) Velvet Mesquite and African Boxthorn, which are required to be eradicated from the site so as to prevent further spread to surrounding lands.
+Weeds of concern include the state and regional priority weeds (LLS 2017) Velvet Mesquite and African Boxthorn, which are required to be eradicated from the site to prevent further spread to surrounding lands.
 Pepper Tree infestations within the centre of the site provide habitat for a variety of birds.
 There are numerous active babbler nests throughout these trees and as such complete removal is not recommended.
 Control of emerging samplings, selective thinning of those trees not containing nests and replacement planting with native trees and tall shrubs would allow for the maintenance of fauna habitat while gradually removing the Pepper Trees.